Foster Care

 How many children are in West Virginia foster care?

-As of June 2018, there are 6,702 youth in foster care in West Virginia.
-The West Virginia Department of Health and Human Resources updates the data of current youth being served here.
+As of April 2024, there are 6,094 youth in foster care in West Virginia.
+The West Virginia Department of Human Services updates the data of current youth being served here.
 According to a 2017 U.S. Department of Health and Human Services (HHS) report, the number of children in the foster care system nationally has increased for the fourth year in a row.
 Most government agencies and journalists attribute the rise, in part, to increased parental substance abuse.
 Of the 15 categories, states can report for the circumstances associated with a child’s removal from home and placement into care, drug abuse by a parent had the largest percentage point increase.
 Neglect as a circumstance around removal has also been increasing.

 What is the main goal of foster care?